 In 1999, UNIDO initiated a supplier development programme aiming to support small and medium-sized manufacturers in the automotive component industry in India.
-In specific, the programme facilitated SMEs in the sector to overcome challenges related to low productivity, insufficient and inconsistent quality, as well as scalability issues resulting in SMEs to become more efficient, reliable and cost-effective suppliers.
+In specific, the programme facilitated MSMEs in the sector to overcome challenges related to low productivity, insufficient and inconsistent quality, as well as scalability issues resulting in MSMEs to become more efficient, reliable and cost-effective suppliers.

-The programme, which was funded by the Government of India, was jointly developed and implemented by UNIDO and the Indian Automotive Components Manufacturers Association (ACMA) with the support of FIAT.
+The programme, which was funded by the Government of India, was jointly developed and implemented by UNIDO and the Indian Automotive Component Manufacturers Association of India (ACMA) with the support of FIAT.

 The project aims to strengthen the capability/competency of Indian small and medium-sized automotive component and other allied manufacturers to meet the stringent quality, delivery and cost requirements of OEM/Tier-1s.
 Focus is also on enhancing their productivity and operational performance levels so as to facilitate their inclusion into domestic as well as the global supply chains.

-Indigenous automotive component suppliers and other (lower tier) SMEs; Technology Experts of business support institutions; Academic institutes & R&D community; and Industry Associations
+Indigenous automotive component suppliers and other (lower tier) MSMEs; Technology Experts of business support institutions; Academic institutes and R&D community; and Industry Associations

 Improved productivity and innovation of automotive component manufacturers through application of world class techniques and improvement of the industry’s business support and innovation ecosystem.